aleshaleksey/fansys23/06-abilities.md

 **Class**: (A, Natural)

-**Description**: Strike several targets within 30ft of you with a melee weapon that deals piercing or slashing damage and end your movement within 10ft of any of those targets.
+**Description**: Strike several targets within 30ft of you with a melee weapon and end your movement within 10ft of any of those targets.

 **Action**: